NoobGoober/WobblyModUtility/README.md

 [WobblyLife by RubberBandGames](https://www.rubberbandgames.com/)

-# Mod Creators (People who contibuted to the modloader by adding mods)
+# Mod Creators

+This is a list of people who made or helped make mods for the mod loader.
+To contribute and add your mod, send it in the discussions tab.
+All mods added MUST be open source.

 ScruffyKat - 2 Mods